DataFire/Integrations/integrations/generated/bbc/README.md

 * input `object`
   * sort `string` (values: scheduled_start): Sorts:
   * sort_direction `string` (values: ascending, descending): Sort direction
-  * availability `array` (values: available): filter for subset of availabilities
+  * availability `array`: filter for subset of availabilities
   * descendants_of `array`: filter for subset of availabilities that have PID as ancestor
   * media_set `array`: filter for subset of availabilities with media set
   * page `integer`: which page of results to return
   * page_size `integer`: number of results in each page
-  * territory `array` (values: uk, nonuk, world): filter for availabilities in given territory
+  * territory `array`: filter for availabilities in given territory
   * debug `boolean`: Turn on debug information (undocumented)

 #### Output